‘Buffy The Vampire Slayer’ Reboot Will Happen Whenever Joss Whedon Decides To Do It

 — Buffy Vampire Slayer (@BuffyTVS) November 15, 2017

 The story of Buffy Summers continues to live on, however.
 The show may have ended, but the storyline rages on in a series of comic books that continue the adventures of the Scooby Gang.
-In a time when old favorites such as Roseanne, Full House, Murphy Brown, Will & Grace, and others are getting new life, it could be time to finally revisit the idea of a Buffy The Vampire Slayer reboot, which could create a whole new generation of Buffy fans to add to the mix.
+In a time when old favorites such as Roseanne, Full House, Murphy Brown, Will & Grace, and others are getting new life, it could be time to finally revisit the idea of a Buffy reboot, which could create a whole new generation of fans to add to the mix.